Kyriosity/read-write/README+/.net/README+/wpf/README+/mvvm/README.md

 Model-View-ViewModel (_abbr_.
 MVVM) is a well-accepted, easy, powerful concept of __separation of concerns__, also known as [MVP](https://martinfowler.com/eaaDev/uiArchs.html)<sup>🔗</sup>.

 WinForms application can be an exemplary MVVM<sup>🔧</sup>, but it was WPF that formed a symbiosis with MVVM and made the latter mainstream (and not only in WPF).
-Notably successful and stable Microsoft Visual Studio&nbsp;2010 was written from scratch in WPF relying on MVVM (Model-View-ViewModel).
+Notably successful and stable Microsoft Visual Studio&nbsp;2010 was written from scratch in WPF, relying on MVVM (Model-View-ViewModel).

 &nbsp; &nbsp; <sup>🔧</sup>&nbsp;<samp>In fact, WPF is based on Winform's [`Binding`](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.binding)<sup>🪟</sup>.</samp>